gelsogrove/shopME/docs/other/prompt_agent.md

    - "Sí, confirmar"
    - "Yes, confirm"
 5. Only after explicit confirmation, call CreateOrder() with the cart array as payload and inform the user the order is being processed.
+6. **CLEAR CART AFTER ORDER**: After successfully calling CreateOrder() and receiving confirmation that the order was created, immediately clear the cart array (reset to empty []) to prepare for new orders.
-6. If the user does not confirm, do not create the order.
+7. If the user does not confirm, do not create the order.
 Continue to wait for confirmation or allow further changes.

 **Example Dialogue:**